IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - **Issue 3**: Audit messages are only defined for clients that are also Secure Applications.
 There is no defined auditing for other clients.

+# Closed Issues

-- **Issue 4**: This profile does not require client grouping with Secure Node or Secure Application because it is using the OAuth issuance rules for client_id, see the security consideration section.
+- **Issue 4**: This profile does not require client grouping with Secure Node or Secure Application because it is using the OAuth issuance rules for client_id.
 It assumes that the client_id management will deal with these security considerations in a manner similar to the certificate management assumptions made for TLS and other certificate users.

-# Closed Issues

 - **Issue 8**: This profile uses the Authorization header only for conveying the authorization information.
 The parameter form is not prohibited but is not compliant with the profile.